mobilemadman2/code-samples/javascript/angular/README.md

-## Angualr JS Work
+## Angular JS Work

-My contributions to an Angualar2 project, 2016
+My contributions to an Angular2 project, 2016